dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 We can easily run this from the command line using the [standalone Dart virtual machine](http://www.dartlang.org/docs/standalone-dart-vm/).
-If you want to test the exit code from the standalone VM, add this import (with the appropriate path):
+If you want to test the exit code from the standalone VM, add this import:

-    #import('dart/lib/unittest/vm_config.dart');
+    #import('DART_SDK_PATH/pkg/unittest/vm_config.dart');  // Use an appropriate path

 and add a line before the tests:

     useVmConfiguration();

 This will result in a zero exit code if all tests pass or a 1 exit code upon test failure.
-See Configuring the Test Environment later for more details.
+See [Configuring the test environment](#configuring-the-test-environment) later for more details.
 You can run the test with the command:

     dart Quicksort.dart

+If you prefer the DartEditor environment add this import:

+    #import('DART_SDK_PATH/pkg/unittest/html_config.dart');  // Use an appropriate path

+and add a line before the tests:

+    useHtmlConfiguration();

+Test results will be displayed in the Dartium window and exit codes are shown in the DartEditor Debugger tab.

 The rest of this article dives deeper into the unit test library.